hyperjump-io/json-schema-coverage/README.md

 ## Limitations

-The following are know limitations I'm hopeful can be addressed.
+The following are known limitations I'm hopeful can be addressed.

 - Coverage can only be reported for `**/*.schema.json` and `**/schema.json` files.
 - Coverage can't be reported for embedded schemas.
 - Schemas in YAML aren't supported.
-- Custom vocabularies aren't supported.
-- There's no way to load schemas.

 ## Vitest